How to get Active Directory accounts' status using PowerShell

 - You will not be able to generate all the account status reports using PowerShell if you do not have enough privileges in the AD domains from which you wish to generate this report.
 With ADManager Plus, users privileges in native AD doesn't to be elevated to enable user AD accounts.

 - To export the report in a specific format using PowerShell, the script has to be modified.
-With ADManager Plus though, there is a built-in Export as option which allows you to export the report in CSV, PDF, HTML, or CSV format at just the click of a mouse button.
+With ADManager Plus though, there is a built-in Export as option which allows you to export the report in CSV, PDF, HTML, or XLSX format at just the click of a mouse button.

 - If you wish to search the generated AD reports for any specific user account or data, the PowerShell script doesn't offer any option.
 Nor does it offer any means to manage the accounts from the report.
 ADManager Plus on the other hand offers a built-in search and on-the-fly management actions in all its reports to locate any computer easily and move, enable/disable, delete, or reset the desired accounts or modify their attributes, right from the reports.